Call for Abstracts

 Required components for each type of submission

-Feedback will be returned to authors within 10-14 days after June 15, 2020.
-The authors may revise their abstract and then resubmit before July 15, 2020 [Extended].
+Note if you received mentoring feedback, authors may revise their abstract and then resubmit before July 31, 2020 [Extended].
 Abstracts received after this date will be returned and will not be mentored.

-All non-mentored abstracts: must be received the abstracts by July 15, 2020 [Extended].
+All non-mentored abstracts: must be received by July 31, 2020 [Extended].
 Abstracts received after this date will be returned and will not be reviewed.

 You will be notified of the acceptance/rejection of your abstract by early August.
 If you have any questions, you can contact Alicia Emerson or Sharon Wang-Price, Co-Chairs of the Research Committee, at firstname.lastname@example.org or email@example.com..
 For additional organization information, see our website www.aaompt.org.

 CONTENT: The Academy is soliciting all avenues of research including abstracts of Case Reports (including Case Series and Clinical Pearl Presentations) and Research Reports (including original quantitative or qualitative studies, Systematic Reviews, and Descriptive or Scoping Reviews).
 The Academy is particularly interested in research evaluating intervention strategies using randomized controlled trials.
 Submission of abstracts for innovative OMPT education, assessment and/or management techniques for musculoskeletal conditions, and health services topics related to OMPT are strongly encouraged.
 OMPT topics related to spinal and/or peripheral joint thrust and/or non-thrust manipulation, dry needling, soft tissue techniques, motor control or pain science interventions will be prioritized.